rbohan/MDB-live-2020/README.md

 The second key can be used to enable Automation for specific clusters in your Orgs/Projects (allowing you to pause/unpause the clusters on a schedule).
 Note you can use a single Org-level key for both functions if you want to automate clusters in the same Org you wish to retrieve the billing data for.
 If the clusters are in a different Org you will need two separate keys.

-An additional key will be required to import the code in this repo into your own Stitch application.
+An additional key will be required to import the code in this repo into your own Realm application.

 ## Create an API key for the Billing function